rhobro/rhobro/README.md

 You know that all the good projects are on private repositories.
-Nevertheless, here's some stuff I've made years ago.
+Nevertheless, here's a recap of those and the ones I'm working on.

 ## Good projects: